ietf-wg-cellar/flac-specification/flac.md

 Each field consists of a field name and a field content, separated by an = character.
 The field name MUST only consist of UTF-8 code points U+0020 through U+007E, excluding U+003D, which is the = character.
 In other words, the field name can contain all printable ASCII characters except the equals sign.
 The evaluation of the field names MUST be case insensitive, so U+0041 through 0+005A (A-Z) MUST be considered equivalent to U+0061 through U+007A (a-z) respectively.
 The field contents can contain any UTF-8 character.

 Note that the Vorbis comment as used in Vorbis allows for on the order of 2\^64 bytes of data whereas the FLAC metadata block is limited to 2\^24 bytes.
-Given the stated purpose of Vorbis comments, i.e. human-readable textual information, this limit is unlikely to be restrictive.
+Given the stated purpose of Vorbis comments, i.e. human-readable textual information, the FLAC metadata block limit is unlikely to be restrictive.
 Also note that the 32-bit field lengths are coded little-endian, as opposed to the usual big-endian coding of fixed-length integers in the rest of the FLAC format.

 ### Standard field names